 Moderation Management (MM) is for problem drinkers who want to reduce their drinking.
 MM is non-profit and offers peer-run, non-12 step support groups.

-It’s an alternative to Alcoholics Anonymous (AA) and other 12-step programs which demand total alcohol abstinence for life.
+It’s an alternative to Alcoholics Anonymous (AA).
+And to other 12-step programs which demand total alcohol abstinence for life.
 Courts consistently hold AA to be a religious group.
 This is a problem for many problem drinkers.
 On the other hand, MM is neither religious nor anti-religious.

 Audrey Kishline founded MM in 1994 after consulting many experts.
 MM is non-dogmatic.
 It believes some problem drinkers are successful only by abstaining.
 Therefore, it offers the choice of moderation or abstinence.